- Home

 Common questions about immunotherapy

-Even if immunotherapy is recommended as a treatment, it is difficult to predict whether it will work.
+Even after all these factors are considered, it is difficult to predict whether checkpoint inhibitor therapy will work.
 The rate of success varies greatly depending on the type of cancer and many individual factors.
-You can ask your specialist how successful the treatment has been for people with the same type of cancer as you.

 Learn more about clinical trials and research.

-The most challenging issue is that checkpoint inhibitors don’t work for everyone.
-If you are thinking about trying immunotherapy, ask your specialist how likely the cancer is to respond to the treatment and what other treatments are available.
-To make immunotherapy available to more people in the future, researchers are trying to understand why some people’s cancers respond better than others.
+The most challenging issue is that this type of therapy doesn’t work for everyone.
+If checkpoint inhibitor therapy is an option for you, ask your specialist how likely the cancer is to respond to the treatment and what other treatments are available.

 You may feel it is hard to make plans about work, relationships and travel.
 Many people find comfort in everyday activities; others focus on doing things they’ve always wanted to do.
 Let your cancer nurse or specialist know how you’re feeling.
 They may connect you with a psychologist who can help you work through your thoughts.